springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

 the spread of SIS and SIR diseases in networks.

 **Support EoN**:
-  - The best way to support EoN `is to let me know you're using it`_.
+  - The best way to support EoN is to `cite EoN's publication <https://doi.org/10.21105/joss.01731>`_
-  - The next best option is to cite EoN (a paper expected soon in the Journal of Open Source Software).
+  - The next best option `is to let me know you're using it`_.
   - Both of these will help my case when applying for grants & promotions and help me justify the time I spend on it.

 **MIT License**: